mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 nothing # hide
 ```

-We can also define collections of variables:
+Collections of variables can also be defined:
 ```@example acopf
 @addVariable(analysis, 0.0 <= x[i = 1:2] <= 0.4, primal = [0.1, 0.2], upper = [0.0; -2.5])
 nothing # hide